eddie-sc-zhu/Ecosystem-Simulation/README.md

 # Ecosystem-Simulation
 An Interactive Ecosystem Simulator

-WORK IN PROGRESS

 # What is it?
-This is a simple ecosystem simulator game.
+This is a real-time 3D ecosystem simulator game.
 Designed with the intent of visualization, the game features many charachteristics that wouldn't be found in conventional simulators.

 ![Screenshot](Screenshot4.png)

-The simulation isn't the most efficient, and gets incredibly laggy.
+The simulation isn't the most efficient; there is room for improvement.
 However, smaller sample sizes still function properly.
 Feel free to use this simulator as a visualizer to develop unique strategies to help these creatures grow and view adaption in real-time.

 # How To Install